marcduiker/marcduiker.github.io/_posts/2022-11-22-speaker-buddy.md

 ## Conferences

 I love ❤️ going to conferences, especially when I'm invited to speak there.
-Although I've been speaking at dozens of conferences and meetings over the past years, I still have impostor syndrome when it comes to speaking.
+Although I've been speaking at dozens of conferences and meetups over the past years, I still have impostor syndrome when it comes to speaking.
 Some people really seem to have a gift for public speaking, and sometimes I feel way out of my league.
 I do realize those experienced speakers have been practicing for years, and perhaps I'll get there as well, practice makes ~~perfect~~ improvement! 💪

 <!--more-->